John Spottiswoode: Life

 In 1633 he crowned Charles I at Holyrood.
-In 1635 he was appointed Lord Chancellor of Scotland, an office which he retained till 1638.
+In 1635 he was appointed Lord Chancellor of Scotland, an office which he retained until 1638.
 John founded Dairsie Old Church, and re-built Dairsie Castle as a family home.
 The castle was rebuilt from a ruin in the 1990s, and his family crest is visible inside and outside the buildings.

 He was opposed to the new liturgy as inexpedient, but when he could not prevent its introduction he took part in enforcing it.
 He was a spectator of the riot of St Giles, Edinburgh, on 23 July 1637, endeavoured in vain to avoid disaster by concessions, and on the taking of the Covenant perceived that "now all that we have been doing these thirty years past is thrown down at once."
 He escaped to Newcastle, was deposed by the assembly on 4 December on a variety of ridiculous charges, and died in London on 26 November 1639, receiving burial in Westminster Abbey on 2 December 1639.

-Spottiswoode published in 1620 Refutatio libelli de regimine ecclesiae scoticanae, an answer to a tract of Calderwood, who replied in the Vindiciae subjoined to his Altare damascenum (1623).
+Spottiswoode published in 1620 Refutatio libelli de regimine ecclesiae scoticanae, an answer to a tract of David Calderwood, who replied in the Vindiciae subjoined to his Altare damascenum (1623).
 The only other writing published during his lifetime was the sermon he preached at the Perth assembly.
 His most considerable work was The History of the Church and State of Scotland (London, 1655, seq.).
 It displays considerable research and sagacity, and even when dealing with contemporary events gives a favorable impression, upon the whole, of the author's candour and truth.
-The opposite side can be studied in Calderwood's History.
+The opposite side can be studied in Calderwood's History of the Kirk of Scotland.